vysky/challenge-gitlab/README.md

 ## work in progress

-working in integrating ansible script into terraform script so the automation is seemless
+working in integrating both terraform script and ansible script so the automation is seemless (code is already present in the `main.tf` file)

-currently there is issue when immediately run the ansible script after resouces are deployed through terraform
+currently there is an issue `failed to connect to the host via ssh: shared connection to <ip address> closed.` if we run ansible playbook right after terraform has deployed the resources

+i believe it is due to the vm closing the ssh connection as one of the ansible tasks is to wait and check for bitnami credential